 3.2.3.
-PRIMES Reference Scenario 2016
+PRIMES Reference Scenario 2020

-23. Another important source of needed data is the 2016 reference scenario of the PRIMES model.
+23. Another important source of needed data is the 2020 reference scenario of the PRIMES model.
 The PRIMES Reference scenario is one of the European Commission's key tools in the areas of energy, transport and climate action.
 It allows policy-makers to analyse the long-term economic, energy, climate and transport outlook based on the current policy framework.
 We have derived from this data source the information on the activity growth in the transport sector up to 2050.
 Data on the activity is used in the baseline scenario as well as in the analytical scenarios.
-For Poland average GDP growth between 2015 and 2050 is set to 1.8% (y/y), while the average growth in activity is set to 1.4% y/y for passenger and 1.6% y/y for freight transport.
-For the EU average growth in activity between 2015 and 2050 has been set to 0.9% for passenger and 1.4% for freight respectively (y/y).
+For Poland average GDP growth between 2015 and 2050 is set to 2.0% (y/y), while the average growth in activity is set to 1.5% y/y for passenger and 2.0% y/y for freight transport.
+For the EU average growth in activity between 2015 and 2050 has been set to 0.8% for passenger and 1.3% for freight respectively (y/y).
+Based on the above Primes data, the elasticities are calculated which are used to determine new activity levels using the GDP increases from the d-Place model.